 Advancement Office: Admissions, Development, Marketing and Registrar

-The Advancement Office staffs the outward facing activities of Almaden Country School, and chiefly its admissions, development, and marketing operations.
+The Advancement Office staffs the outward facing activities of Almaden Country Day School, and chiefly its admissions, development, and marketing operations.
 Most parents interact regularly with the registrar to update immunizations, supply various forms and prepare for the transition to high school.
 Both the Admissions Office and the Development Office actively recruit parent volunteers to help with Enrollment Open Houses, New Family hosting, Auction and Peer to Peer Solicitors for the Annual Giving Campaign.
-The Marketing Office works with all offices on campus plus the Parent Service Auxiliary to gather and communicate news and timely information to the ACDS Community.
+The Marketing Office works with all offices on campus plus the Board of Trustees and Parent Service Auxiliary to gather and communicate news and timely information to the ACDS Community.

 Director of Technology

 The Director of Technology works with the faculty to design age appropriate uses of technology in support of the curriculum.
 S/he is responsible for the devices used in classrooms and administrative offices.
 In addition, the Director of Technology manages the refresh cycle for devices, including running pilot projects to determine the best educational choice for each refresh cycle in middle school and elementary classes.